hnikolov/pihdf_doc/faqs/interfaces.md

 pager: true
 ---

-Below, we show the supported interfaces that can be used in `pyhdf` to build and connect HW modules.
+Below, we show the supported interfaces that can be used in `pihdf` to build and connect HW modules.
 {.lead}

 All interfaces (except `Reset` and `Clock`) can be used as input/output global interfaces or local interfaces to